 In the meantime, understand that your very presence on the planet has an impact just by the way you treat everyone you encounter.

 Eva Lewandowski MBA, is a certified Life Coach, certified EFT Practitioner, seminar leader, speaker and co-host of a weekly internet radio show “Corporate Talk with Charlie and Eva”.
 She is also a 30 year veteran of Corporate America as an IT consultant.
-Using the skills she learned in acting classes, life coaching and EFT certification training as well as her struggle with debilitating stage fright, she created, Stand Up and Be Heard!, a program that teaches professionals how to overcome their fear of the spotlight.
-She is also the author of “Put on Your Phone Face: Tips and Techniques for teleconferences and conference calls”.
+Using the skills she learned in acting classes, life coaching and EFT certification training as well as her struggle with debilitating stage fright, she created, Stand Up and Be Heard!
+Public Speaking for Private Professionals, an online, self-directed course that teaches professionals how to overcome their stage fright and learn to communicate effectively.
+She is also the author of “Put on Your Phone Face: Tips and Techniques for being effective on teleconferences and conference calls”.